1. What is the Critical Infrastructure Program?

 The Project Team worked closely with the Department of Planning, Housing and Infrastructure (DPHI) to establish the planning pathway as Critical State Significant Infrastructure (CSSI).
 The CSSI process involves determining and obtaining all relevant planning and environmental approvals before construction can commence.
 Projects under the CSSI Program are subject to more stringent requirements than those under the Development Application process and will be designed and delivered with a view to minimize potential impacts to the natural environment including marine life.

-Comprehensive flora and fauna surveys will be carried out on the island and in the surrounding lagoon to understand the baseline environment.
-These baseline conditions form the basis of environmental constraints informing the design as early as the conceptual stage.
+Comprehensive flora and fauna surveys have been carried out on the island and in the surrounding lagoon to understand the baseline environment.
+These baseline conditions have formed the basis of environmental constraints informing the final draft concept designs.
 Following further detailed design and information regarding construction methodology, detailed assessments will be carried out to determine potential impacts and inform strategies to either avoid, minimize or mitigate those impacts.

 7. What are the potential impacts for the community and businesses during the Program’s construction phase?

 A staged approach will be taken to minimise impacts to the community and businesses.
-Redevelopment of the waste management facility and development of new marine infrastructure are subject to developing a full understanding of issues and opportunities, undertaking further site investigations and confirming constraints, opportunities and community feedback.
-Community feedback and the environment are important considerations being considered and used by the Project Team to inform the appropriate approach to delivering the Island’s critical infrastructure.
+Redevelopment of the waste management facility, cargo laydown area and development of new marine infrastructure are subject to a rigorous planning and environmental assessment process.
 For instance, an Environmental Impact Statement (EIS) will be prepared that considers a wide range of issues such as noise, dust, broader environmental and social impacts.
 Community consultation is also a requirement of the EIS, providing members of the community with another opportunity to comment on the Program.

 There may be a small increase in traffic periodically due to the importation and transport of building and construction materials.
 However, the Board and project team will make every effort to minimise disruptions and to notify the community in advance where possible.
-Environmental approvals will be sought around the new waste management facility and marine facilities, to ensure that this infrastructure minimises impact to the Island’s natural environment and Marine Park.
+Environmental approvals will be sought around the new waste management facility, cargo laydown area and marine facilities, to ensure that this infrastructure minimises impact to the Island’s natural environment and Marine Park.

 8. Will there be local employment opportunities resulting from the Program?

-Yes, there may be opportunities for members of the Lord Howe Island workforce as part of the construction phase, subject to the competitive tender process.
+Yes, there may be opportunities for members of the Lord Howe Island workforce as part of the construction phase, subject to the competitive tender process, on BuyNSW.
 In addition, local employment opportunities associated with operation of the marine infrastructure (such as stevedoring and delivery of goods) will be determined and promoted through liaison with the Island’s community and businesses, in the first instance.

 Roles associated with the waste management facility and biosecurity will be undertaken by the Lord Howe Island Board workforce and are not expected to increase.